|

 such as the prototype WR104 (Ve 2-45), whose newly formed dust traces a

-located within the solar circle in the Galaxy, with the persistent dust
+located within the solar circle in the Galaxy, where the ambient metal abundance

 HD 36402 in the Large Magellanic Cloud, where the overall